Retinol vs Retinoids for Acne: Which is Better?

 What Is a Retinoid?

-Retinoids are a class of compounds that derive from vitamin A. Nowadays, these products are found pretty much anywhere you can purchase beauty products, including makeup stores, pharmacies, and grocery stores.
+Retinoids are a class of compounds derived from vitamin A. Nowadays, these products are found pretty much anywhere you can purchase beauty products, including makeup stores, pharmacies, and grocery stores.
 The majority of retinoids are applied topically, while others such as Accutane are oral medications.
-Retinoids work by promoting collagen, visibly improve skin texture, and help reduce the appearance of wrinkles over time.
+Retinoids work by promoting collagen and elastin production, visibly improving skin texture, and helping reduce the appearance of wrinkles over time.
+These combined benefits make them a popular choice for acne treatment and skin rejuvenation.

 What is Retinol?